 You are also able to customise your trip in a way that it is a mix between a private road safari and flying.

 East Africa is an unbelievably rich region of abundant wildlife and fantastic wildernesses.
 Kenya, Tanzania, Uganda and Rwanda all possess their own unique wonders.
 Africa’s tallest mountains, biggest lakes and richest savannahs are prominent features, but there is an almost infinite supply of attractions on offer to visitors.
-These are just a few of the region’s chief attractions;
+These are just a few of the region’s chief attractions, that we listed below:

-Africa’s Garden of Eden, the Ngorongoro Crater, is a natural amphitheatre which plays host to a procession of wild animals.
+Africa’s Garden of Eden, the Ngorongoro Crater National Park, is a natural amphitheatre which plays host to a procession of wild animals.
 This unique and fascinating place is the world’s largest unbroken caldera which was formed when its volcano top erupted, leaving fertile plains in its place.
 Before this happened, it was actually the highest mountain in Africa, towering over the nearby Kilimanjaro.

 From its snow-capped peak to elephants and giraffe basking in the forests and plains below, Mount Kilimanjaro is one of the truly iconic images of Africa.
 Wild animals roam the plains below the dormant volcanic mountain while adventurous hikers attempt to summit the roof of Africa.

-Each year around 1.5 million wildebeests and 300,000 zebras – along with other antelope – gather up their young and start their long trek from Tanzania’s Serengeti Plains, further north to Kenya’s Masai Mara National Reserve.
+Each year around 1.5 million wildebeests and 300,000 zebras – along with other antelope – gather up their young and start their long trek.
+From Tanzania’s Serengeti Plains, further north to Kenya’s Masai Mara National Reserve, millions of animals are on the move.
 The animals cross the plains and rivers in search of food and water as the seasons change.
-This is considered the main attraction of the migration – the spectacular sight of thousands of animals galloping across the plains and fording the raging, crocodile-infested rivers.
+This is considered the main attraction of the migration.
+The spectacular sight of thousands of animals galloping across the plains and fording the raging, crocodile-infested rivers.

 In Tanzania, the best time to witness the migration is probably in February and March.
 The animals are grazing now and can be seen in their immense numbers.
 It is good for seeing the animals give birth and to witness the baby animals find their feet.
 It is at this time that the predator activity is at its highest too.

-Kenya has an incredible array of excellent parks and the best time to visit these would be during the dry seasons — January through March and July through October.
+Kenya has an incredible array of excellent parks and the best time to visit these would be during the dry seasons.
+Dry seasons in Kenya are January through March and July through October.
 At that time of year, the climate is mild and dry and the game viewing is at its peak.
 The animals gather in large numbers around the water holes, rivers and lakes, so they are easier to find.
 The vegetation is also less lush which allows the animals to be seen easier from a distance.
 As we said earlier though, the off-seasons can be equally rewarding.